 Other Receivables - Other receivables consist primarily of financial aid amounts due from the federal government, and the current portion of institutional receivables, which are amounts due from students and are stated at net realizable value.
-Long-term portion of these institutional receivables are included in other assets.
+The long-term portion of these institutional receivables are included in other assets.

 Property and Equipment - Property and equipment are stated at cost.
 Renewals and improvements exceeding one thousand dollars with an expected life of greater than one year are capitalized, while repairs and maintenance are expensed when incurred.
 Upon the retirement, sale or disposition of assets, costs and related accumulated depreciation are eliminated from the accounts and any gain or loss is reflected in the consolidated statement of operations.
-Depreciation is computed using the straight-line method over the following estimated useful lives:

-For tax purposes, depreciation is computed using the straight-line and accelerated methods.
+For tax purposes, depreciation is computed using the straight line and accelerated methods.